geier4701/WebPortfolioWork/REALHUMANTEXTINGSERVICE/README.txt

 With more time I would have liked to implement a full in-memory test repository to run NUnit tests against as I was building the program.
 I would have also liked to include full CRUD options for Guests, Companies, and Messages.
+My punctuation support in string splitting is also poor and needs reworking.

 Enjoy!